 With the increasing popularity of Linux desktops, There is another requirement occurred that we should have an application that can be used to run Windows applications.
 Windows has a long list of beautiful applications for users who are not available for Linux users.
 As we know that Linux does not support windows executable so WineHQ is a solution to run Windows applications and Linux systems.
-This article will help you to install Wine 5 Stable Release on Fedora systems.

 Step 1 – Prerequisite